Floating Support Worker – Adult Learning Disabilities (Middlesbrough)

 Do you have a passion for working children and young people?
 Do you have some professional experience working with young people?
 Are you looking for a challenging yet rewarding role?

-I am looking for Residential Support Worker’s to join a fantastic charity who support the most vulnerable young people in the UK via their therapeutic homes based in Wiltshire.
+I am looking for Residential Support Worker’s to join a fantastic company who support the most vulnerable young people in the UK via their therapeutic homes based in Salisbury.

-Based in their residential community, you will work with young people aged 10-18 in their specialist residential home for young people aged eight to eighteen, with learning disabilities, complex needs, and behaviours that may challenge.
+Based in their residential community, you will work with young people aged 10-18 in their specialist residential home for young people aged eight to eighteen with complex needs, and behaviours that may challenge.

 The Residential Support Worker role requires full commitment; this is a serious career path that requires self-sacrifice in order to ensure the young people are always put first and receive the support they need.